adrianmoo2/reddit-banana-bot/README.md

 * Adrian Tran

-*Add a "contributors" section if you've incorporated pull requests.*

 ## Errors and bugs

 If something is not behaving intuitively, it is a bug and should be reported.